archway-network/archway-docs/docs/rewards/reward-types.md

 To protect the transaction fees rewarded to developers and prevent spam attacks on the network, there is a minimum consensus fee connected to each new block.
 This is the minimum amount that a user must pay in gas fees for a transaction.

-A transaction will be declined if it has a lower gas price than the minimum consensus fee.This minimum fee is shown in one gas unit, for example, `0.002 uarch`.
+A transaction will be declined if it has a lower gas price than the minimum consensus fee.
+This minimum fee is shown in one gas unit, for example, `0.002 uarch`.
 The client should query the fee before submitting a new transaction.

 ### Calculating Inflationary Rewards